Questrom School of Business - Undergraduate

 SMG SM 104

 Read, understand, and analyze financial statements such as income statements and balance sheets.
 Covers techniques of internal financial analysis such as breakeven, budgeting, financial forecasting, and tools to aid in decision making.
 Introduction to the time value of money and capital budgeting using discounted cash flow analysis.
 Intended for non-business majors.
-This course may not be taken by SMG students for credit nor can it be used by Boston University students toward the Business Administration minor.
-Non-SMG students may register for this course directly via the Student Link.
+This course may not be taken by Questrom students for credit nor can it be used by Boston University students toward the Business Administration minor.
+Non-Questrom students may register for this course directly via the Student Link.
 4 cr.

 Introduction to Marketing

 SMG SM 105